oknozor/toml-bombadil/website/content/docs/profiles-and-themes/profile-variables.md

 ### Create a dotfile template

-Let's assume you have the following in your `.bashrc` dotfile :
+Let's assume you have the following in your `.bashrc` dotfile:

 ```bash
 # ~/bombadil-example/bashrc